zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/blazor-webassembly.md

 It is possible to use the Dynamic LINQ (`System.Linq.Dynamic.Core`) library in a Blazor WebAssembly client project.

-However you can run into the issues as described below, read further on how to fix this.
+However, you can run into the issues as described below, read further on how to fix this.

 ## Issue(s)